Confidentiality & Medical Records

 Equality & Diversity Policy

-In May 2010 we were pleased to pass our assessment for the Practice to become a training practice, with Dr Barber as qualified GP Registrar trainer.
+In May 2010 we were pleased to pass our assessment for the Practice to become a training practice.
 GP Registrars are fully qualified doctors who hope to pursue a career in General Practice and as part of this need to gain experience in a surgery.